frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

         }
         break;

-The code above is better still has one subtle, logical problem which happens on these lines:
+The code above still has one subtle, logical problem which happens on these lines:

 .. code-block::

     state = ON;    // <---- change of state.
     // ----------------------------------//
-    // This code is run in the ON state!! closeSwitch(); // <---- enter behavior for "ON" state
+    // This code is run in the ON state but the OFF code block closeSwitch(); // <---- enter behavior for "ON" state

-Here, inside of the `OFF` state code block, the machine changes state to `ON` **and then proceeds do do an action**.
+Here, inside of the ``OFF`` state code block, the machine changes state to ``ON`` **and then proceeds do do an action**.
 Therefore `closeSwitch()` is being executed **in the context of `ON` state** despite both of those lines being inside the `case OFF` block.
 Essentially a sliver of